LowBudgetMan/retro-api/README.md

 * A remote STOMP broker (default is a simple broker managed by Spring)

 These services can be managed through the included docker-compose file and are explained more in-depth below.
-To start the services, run `docker compose up -d`, but make sure you've built the RabbitMQ image first if you plan to use that.
+To start the services, run `docker compose up -d`.

 ### The Auth Server
 While the API will work with any OAuth2 compatible server that supports JWTs, we have included a KeyStore image in the compose file so that all authentication and authorization can be managed locally.
-That does mean there is a little setup involved in getting the Auth Server configured.

-Once the auth server is up and running, log into the KeyCloak admin console and create a new realm, for example `myrealm`.
-In the new realm, add a new client called `postman` with `/*` and `https://oauth.pstmn.io/v1/callback` as the valid redirect urls, and `/*` as the web origins.
-This is so Postman can be configured to use KeyCloak to fetch tokens for use with the API.
-Assuming the realm name is the same, using the `local` profile should be all that's needed to point the application at the correct KeyCloak realm.
-Otherwise, just update the issuer url in `application-local.yml`.
+This local KeyCloak instance uses a preconfigured realm that has Postman as a client and the repository includes a postman collection with the local KeyCloak already configured as a token provider.
+This should make using the API's authenticated endpoints much easier.

+To use the settings for the provided KeyCloak instance in the API, just include the `local` profile when running the application.
+To point to a different Auth server, just update the issuer url in `application-local.yml` or create your own application properties file with the appropriate config replaced.

 ### The SQL Database
 The API will work with any SQL Server, all migrations are handled at startup using Liquibase, and by default it runs